osirisgothra/pycharm-themes/README.md

 using a heavily customized system, these locations are standard across the mentioned systems.

+The step to create the "colors" directory is *only* required if you have never customized your colors with the user in question.
+You can safely ignore the error that the directory already exists.
+Furthermore, you should <b>run PyCharm at least once before attempting to install these colors or else you will need to create the entire directory tree yourself</b>.

 If you require instructions or think a platform is missing, please let me know and I'll put it up here.

 Installation for Windows